E2-PhD-Council/ThesisTemplate/README.md

 3. Overleaf template

-The template is available with the name `TODO: ADD NAME`.
+The template is available with the name "Chalmers University of Technology E2 Thesis Template".

+Whenever there is a release in the github repo, we will update the overleaf template.

 ## Usage
 The main file of the thesis is `Thesis.tex`, which initiate the template files.